team-earth/data/un-lonely-new-york-city/README.md

    → Actionable ideas proposed for each sub-obstacle

 5. **Resources**
-   → Real-world organizations already implementing those solutions
+   → Real-world programs already implementing those solutions

 Each solution and resource is contextually mapped and hyperlinked.